mnutsch/Architecture-Engineering-Construction-AEC-Tech-Companies-and-Startups/README.md

 # Architecture-Engineering-Construction-AEC-Tech-Companies-and-Startups

-This is a list of tech/startup companies which make products related to architecture, engineering, and construction.
+This is a list of tech/startup companies which make products related to architecture, engineering, and construction (AEC).
 If there are companies missing, please create a pull request or send me the info and I will add them to the list.

 Last updated: 9-25-2018